On Biased Compression for Distributed Learning: Introduction

 In this work we address all of the above problems.
 In particular, our main contributions are:

 \begin{itemize}

-\item[(a)] We define and study several parametric classes of biased compression operators (see Section~\ref{sec:biased_compression_operators}), which we denote $\mathbb{B}^1(\alpha,\beta)$, $\mathbb{B}^2(\gamma,\beta)$ and $\mathbb{B}^3(\delta)$, the first two of which are new.
-We prove that they are alternative parameterization of the same collection of operators (the last two more useful than the first), and provide the reductions.
-We prove how is the commonly used class of unbiased compression operators, which we denote $\mathbb{U}(\zeta)$, related to the biased classes.
-We study scaling and compositions of such compressors.
+\item[(a)] We define and study three parametric classes of biased compression operators (see Section~\ref{sec:biased_compression_operators}), which we denote $\mathbb{B}^1(\alpha,\beta)$, $\mathbb{B}^2(\gamma,\beta)$ and $\mathbb{B}^3(\delta)$, the first two of which are new.
+We prove that, despite they are alternative parameterization of the same collection of operators, the last two are more favorable than the first one, thus highlighting the importance of parametrization and providing further reductions.
+We show how is the commonly used class of unbiased compression operators, which we denote $\mathbb{U}(\zeta)$, relates to these biased classes.
+We also study scaling and compositions of such compressors.

 \item[(b)] We then proceed to give a long list of new and known biased (and some unbiased) compression operators which belong to the above classes in Section~\ref{sec:examples}.
 A summary of all compressors considered can be found in Table~\ref{table:compressor-examples}.